MacEnhance/MacForge/.github/ISSUE_TEMPLATE/Regression.md

 about: Report an unexpected behavior in v1 from v0 (Check the upgrade guide first ✌️)
 title: ''
-labels: 'i: bug, 1.x: regression, i: needs triage'
+labels: 'bug, regression'
-assignees: ''
+assignees: 'w0lfschild'

 ---